ckuelker/quick-guide-en-us/Dev/License/check-github-license.md

    <https://github.com/spdx/license-list-XML> for details.

 2. Sometimes a license is added later with a `LICENSE` file, or the license file has a different name.
-For example, `COPYING' is the `GNU' standard.
-I do not know which files are scanned, but to be sure it might be advisable to rename the file to `LICENSE`.
+For example, `COPYING`' is the `GNU` standard.
+I do not know which files are scanned (other than `COPYING` and `LICENSE`), but to be sure it might be advisable to rename the file to either `LICENSE` or `COPYING`.
+If both files exist, the project will show both licenses:
+   "CC-BY-SA-4.0, GFDL-1.3 licenses found".

 3. The content of the `LICENSE` file should be **text** with **78** characters per line.
 The best way to ensure this is to copy the contents of the license